hpoom/Conference-Notes/Twitter-Flock-London/crashlytics.md

 Strave had a bug that 3-4% of users were experiencing, which is huge.
 With Crashlytics they found the issue and fixed it.

+Once they had a good crash report tool, Crashlytics then focused on extending the product to be a good beta testing tool.
+Crashlytics Beta.

+Session length is a nice metric in Answers.

+Because Answers is realtime, runkeeper rolled out an update only 2 hours after a new app version launch.
+They saw how things were not working quickly and were able to take steps to fix it!